CHCM Members

 CHCM uses a multi-step, values-based selection process that prioritizes alignment and thoughtful placement:

 - Initial Application Review: Applications are reviewed for eligibility and demonstrated alignment with CHCM values, goals, and focus areas.
-This will begin in early November.
+This will begin in November.

 - Interview with MORH/AHEC Program Staff: Selected applicants are invited to participate in a structured phone interview to explore interests, strengths, and readiness for service.